NG-NEST/ng-nest/lib/ng-nest/ui/theme/examples/en_US/default/default/readme.md

 ---
 order: 1
-label: '主色'
+label: 'Primary'
 ---

-主题设置。
+Theme settings.

-- 通过颜色选择器来指定颜色，实时查看变化。
+- Specify the color through the color selector, and view the changes in real time.